Democracy Summit

 Courts in the Community

-Courts in the Community brings the Colorado Court of Appeals to CSU for a rare, firsthand look at the judicial system in action.
-As part of this long-running educational outreach program, the court will hear two real oral arguments from active cases—not mock trials—open to students and the public.
-Each argument is followed by a Q&A with the attorneys, and judges join the discussion at the conclusion of the session.
-This unique experience offers insight into how courts resolve disputes and uphold democratic principles in Colorado.
+Courts in the Community brought the Colorado Court of Appeals to CSU for a rare, firsthand look at the judicial system in action.
+As part of this long-running educational outreach program, the court heard two real oral arguments from active cases.
+Each argument was followed by a Q&A with the attorneys, and judges joined the discussion at the conclusion of the session.
+This unique experience offered insight into how courts resolve disputes and uphold democratic principles in Colorado.

-CSU alumni Chief Judge Gilbert Román and Judge Craig Welling are among the three judges presiding over the oral arguments, alongside Judge Stephanie Dunn.
+CSU alumni Chief Judge Gilbert Román and Judge Craig Welling were among the three judges who presided over the oral arguments, alongside Judge Stephanie Dunn.

 Actress Jane Fonda Talks with Colorado State University President Amy Parsons at “A Presidential Conversation with Jane Fonda” part of CSU’s thematic Year of Democracy.
 February 2, 2024